 As a professional in the industry, I can tell you that when sellers choose the type of grading report they offer for their products, they don’t do it to give the uneducated consumer a better deal.
 Instead, it is often done with the intention of making more profits at the expense of the unwary shopper.

-If you want to buy a diamond with a peace of mind and get better value for money, I recommend buying those that are either GIA or AGS certified from a reputable vendor with consumer orientated sales policies.
+If you want to buy a diamond with peace of mind and get better value for money, I recommend buying those that are either GIA or AGS certified from a reputable vendor with consumer orientated sales policies.

 With that, I hope this review of GSI diamond certification has been insightful and if you have further questions or need help with anything, feel free to leave a comment below to get in touch.